Vid 20240826 145842 00 065 2024 09 02 18 30 58 Screenshot Edit Edit

 We understand that these dogs love sledding, are so excited for it (please see our video below), and need the workout for their well-being and training.
-Dog sledding helps high-energy dogs get sufficient exercise, especially for the Iditarod race.
+Dog sledding in Alaska helps high-energy dogs get sufficient exercise, especially for the Iditarod race.
 With this in mind, no dogs are harmed during this activity.
+No dogs get exhausted as the ride lasts only for about 15 minutes.

 Short Helicopter Ride from Girdwood to Punchbowl Glacier